jasonjiajs/jasonjiajs/README.md

 # Hi there! 👋

-I'm Jason, a Research Professional at the University of Chicago Booth School of Business.
+I'm Jason, a Masters of Business Analytics candidate at MIT.

 - 🔭 I’m currently working on ETL pipelines and exploratory data analysis using SQL (Hive) and Python.
 - 🌱 I’m currently learning ML, marketing analytics and supply chain optimization.